entando/entando-docs/vuepress/docs/next/docs/concepts/custom-resources.md

      resulting Ingress.
 This is only required if the [globally configured TLS Secret](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#tls)
      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
-* `spec.replicas` - the number of replicas to be made available on the Deployment of this Keycloak Server
+* `spec.replicas` - the number of replicas to be made available on the Deployment of this Keycloak Server.
 * `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Keycloak Server container.

 ## EntandoClusterInfrastructure

 The EntandoClusterInfrastructure custom resource can be used to create the shared services that Entando requires in a cluster.
-At the time of the writing of this document, there is really only one service, which is the Entando K8S Service, but this may change in future.
-Deployments resulting from this custom resources are configured to use the default Keycloak Server specified in the `keycloak-admin-secret` using the `entando` realm.
-An Ingress will also be created as part of this deployment.
+At the time of writing this document, there is one service, the Entando K8S Service, but this may change in the future.
+Deployments resulting from this custom resource are configured to use the default Keycloak Server specified in the `keycloak-admin-secret` using the `entando` realm.
+An Ingress is also created as part of this deployment.
 At this point, there is no way to customize the image in question.

 ### Overview